TRAINING X-FACTOR IN 3 STEPS

 Cross-court & change DTL

 Similar to the previous drill, both players start by hitting crosscourt.
-On the correct ball, one of the players can change the direction down the line, and the two players play the point out until the issue has been won.
+On the correct ball, one of the players can change the direction down the line, and the two players play the point out until one player wins.

 Combining these three theories, all the players received training on targeting, playing the percentages and correct shot selection.